scriptish/scriptish.github.com/README.md

+**This repo is now archived, and the domain has been given up**

-# Scriptish.org
+# Scriptish Website

- - The homepage and blog for the Scriptish Firefox extension.
+ The old code and blog for the Scriptish Firefox extension, which used to be found at scriptish.org (domain has since been given up).

+ Previewing the code at <http://scriptish.github.io/> still works.